-Original post at http://feedproxy.google.com/~r/allanbevere/ROss/~3/GZMW93zJVCc/mandela-and-practice-of-reconciliation.html
+Original post at http://feedproxy.google.com/~r/allanbevere/ROss/~3/6X-i59Wg_-w/some-questions-on-questioning-darwin.html

 This weekend I watched the new HBO documentary entitled "Questioning Darwin."

 The hour-long show documents Darwin's life, his theories concerning evolution and natural selection, and interviews Christians of the more fundamentalist variety (including Creationist Museum founder, Ken Ham), who reject evolutionary theory because of their belief that it is incompatible with biblical faith.

 Interestingly enough, the film-maker himself agrees.
 Anthony Thomas

 is an agnostic who lost his Christian faith because he came to believe that evolution and the existence of God are incompatible.
 Since Thomas accepts evolution, he cannot accept the existence of God.
 (I presume his agnosticism represents enough humility on his part that he just might be wrong.)

 There were certain things I appreciated about the documentary.
 The film presents Darwin's life and work in an interesting and informative way.
 I also believed that the film was fair to the Creationists who were interviewed and simply allowed to have their say.
 There was no ridicule offered, nor was anyone made fun of.
 It was clear from the documentary that the bent of the film clearly favored evolution over creation, but the documentary did not lampoon anyone, which is what a good documentary should not do.